hakdo/sjefersuper/content/post/secrets-in-logs.md

 : Logs containing too much information is a common cause of information disclosure.
 A common example is sensitive access tokens landing in server logs, visible to customer support and many others.

-In this post we look at senstive data exposure in logs.
+In this post we look at sensitive data exposure in logs.
 Common ways this can happen include:

 - Sensitive data in URL parameters
 - Sensitive data logged during exception handling